Weaponizing kindness, how the Tenders play politics

 by me with Midjourney

 The Tenders of the Sacred Hearth love peace and many of them are full on pacifists, but not all of them.
 Every generation of Tenders has seen men and women willing to bear arms to protect those they love.
-For most of the Third Age, most Tender holy warriors operated as wandering adventurers.
-They travel the length and breadth of Scarterra solving problems and helping people in Mera's name but rarely staying in one place for a long period of time.
+For most of the Third Age, Tender holy warriors usually operated as wandering adventurers.
+They travel the length and breadth of Scarterra solving problems and helping people in Mera's name but rarely staying in one place for a lengthy period of time.
 The Paladins are a relatively new breed of Tender holy warriors.
-They will stake out a piece of land and group of land and focus all their efforts on protecting that one place.
-Rather than politely ask rulers to follow Mera's ideals, they have twice overthrown corrupt regimes and installed new governments that are basically extensions of their values, the ultimate political act.
-This is causing other Tenders to whisper the "h" words they don't like to use ("heresy") and it is causes kings and queens across Scarterra to look at Tenders everywhere a dash of suspicion where once they could take for granted that "Tenders are nice but harmless".
+They will stake out a piece of land and a single group of people and focus all their efforts on protecting that one place.
+Rather than politely ask rulers to follow Mera's ideals, they have twice overthrown corrupt regimes and installed new governments that are basically puppet regimes.
+Installing a new regime the ultimate political act.
+This is causing other Tenders to whisper the "h" words they don't like to use ("heresy") and it is causes kings and queens across Scarterra to look at Tenders everywhere a dash of suspicion where once they took it for granted that "Tenders are nice but harmless".
+There is a growing political rift between the Paladins and the more mainstream Tenders but few outsiders see this conflict because Tender theological disputes tend to be pretty subtle.

 What About Tenders among nomadic peoples?